-Besides the spread-skill ratio, rank histograms are an essential tool for assessing the calibration of ensemble forecasting systems [66].
+Besides the spread-skill ratio, rank histograms are an essential tool for assessing the calibration of ensemble forecasting systems [70].
 An ideally calibrated ensemble is expected to result in a uniform distribution of the observation's rank within the ensemble.
 Figure 16 depicts the rank histogram of the ERA5 ground truth observation within the 50-member FCN3 ensemble.
 The histograms are spatially and temporally averaged with the correct weighting to account for the spherical geometry.
-We observe that the initial predictions at 6 hours tend to be over-dispersive, leading to a concave rank distribution indicating an underdispersive ensemble with a concave rank histogram.
+We observe that the initial predictions at 6 hours tend to be over-dispersive, leading to a concave rank distribution.
+At lead times of 24 hours and more, this trend is reversed, and we observe the rank distribution indicating an underdispersive ensemble with a concave rank histogram.
 This trend then gradually flattens out, approaching the ideal, uniform distribution.
 We note, that there appears to be a slight bias in the temperature and geopotential predictions predictions, indicated by a slight asymmetry in the respective rank histograms.